 There are a few reasons why Canggu has become so popular.
 Firstly you can definitely find few Yoga studios easily in Canggu.
 Secondly there are plenty of options for vegetarian/vegan food in the area and thirdly there are so many digital nomads here.
-Since I wrote a ‘things to do in Ubud article,’ I realized I should do the same for Canggu.
+Since I wrote a ‘best hotels in Canggu for every budget,’ I realized I should share some more information about the area.
 So here are few things to do in Canggu.
-Let’s start. 🙂
+Let’s start.

 I bet you heard about Tanah Lot, right?
 Guess what?
 Tanah Lot, one of the busiest tourist attractions in Bali is located 30 minutes from Canggu.
 A lot of people said that the best time to enjoy Tanah Lot is close to sunset time, I agree on that.
 Some say, should watch Kecak dance too, however I am not recommending it as I don’t think it was good enough.

 4. Enjoy Sunset at one of the Beaches

 There are five main beaches around Canggu; Canggu (Batu Bolong) Beach, Echo (Batu Mejan) Beach, Berawa Beach, Perenenan or even Nelayan beach.
 All of the beaches can make a good spot for sunset.
 Two of my favorites are Canggu and Echo beach.

 If you visit Canggu Beach you’ll have a great view of the sunset with surfers on the waves.
 There’s the busy Old’s Man Bar by the car park where you can get drinks and food after sunset and lots of small stalls in the car park where you can get BBQ sweet corn with spicy sauce.